sfc-rg/rg-portal/README.md

 ```
 * Get the oauth information from [Slack RG AuthenticationのOAuth情報](http://portal.gw.sfc.wide.ad.jp/pages/service/portal/oauth) (require slack authentication)

-* Do not create the own oauth integration, because reaching the limit
+* Do not create a new authentication yourself.
+The number of integrations has a limit.

 ### Library installation